spcourse/data/20 Transformation/health-code-violations/10 HealthCode.md

 of words occurring in both *key-sets* should actually be pretty easy.

+Using this set of words occurring in both `Counter` objects, we'll build a new dictionary where we calculate a score for every word.
+We would like this score to be low for words that occur more often in reviews of *clean* restaurants and high for reviews of restaurants with *violations*.
+By doing so, we can extract information about which words occur most often in reviews of restaurants with violations.

-Using this set of words occurring in both `Counter` objects, we'll build a new dictionary where we normalize the count of every word by dividing it by the total count for that type of restaurant, making the values for both types more comparable.
-Then we'll use the ratio between the normalized counts of both types to assign a final score to each word.
+To calculate this score, we first normalize the count of every word in the set we've found in the previous step, for reviews with violations and clean restaurant reviews.
+First check the number of times a word from the set occurs in the violation restaurant reviews ($$violations\_word\_count$$) and divide this quantity by the total number of words in the violation restaurant reviews ($$total\_violations\_count$$).
+Do the same for reviews of clean and divide $$clean\_word\_count$$ by $$total\_clean\_count$$.
+Next, we'll use the ratio between the normalized counts of both types to assign a final score to each word:

 $$score\_word = \dfrac{\frac{violations\_word\_count}{total\_violations\_count}}{\frac{clean\_word\_count}{total\_clean\_count}}$$

 Dividing by the normalized count of how often a word occurs in reviews of restaurants with *clean* inspection results, should give words that occur in those restaurant *less* a higher score.
+For example, let's say we have 1000 words in total in the reviews for restaurants with violations, the word 'dirty' occurs 23 times and the word 'tidy' occurs 3 times.
+In the clean restaurants reviews, we have 987 words in total and 'dirty' occurs 2 times, 'tidy' occurs 34 times.
+In this case, $$score\_word$$ for 'dirty' equals 11.35 and for 'tidy' $$score\_word$$ equals 0.08.

-This combined rating for each word, based on the counts for both lists, can then be sorted to find the top 50 words with the highest score.
+The combined rating for each word, based on the counts for both lists, can be sorted to find the top 50 words with the highest score.
 Use the built-in function [sorted()](https://docs.python.org/3/library/functions.html#sorted) to construct this top 50 of words and print the results.